Our Team

 Myranda Harris

 Myranda oversees the Joy for Seniors program as Director for the project.
 She laid the initial foundation of the program and has ensured its continued success by securing grant funding, overseeing program planning and logistics, developing the Professional Development Artist Residency training program, and working with local care facilities and community partners to create the greatest impacts for underserved seniors in our community.
 Myranda is a trained educator with an advanced degree in music from the University of North Texas and more than twenty years of experience developing and leading educational arts and cultural programs for audiences of diverse ages, abilities, and levels of experience.
-She works closely with staff, volunteers, and artists to ensure program activities are engaging, empowering, and accessible to older adults and individuals with disabilities.
+As a specialist in Creative Aging programs, she works closely with staff, volunteers, and artists to ensure program activities are engaging, empowering, and accessible to older adults and individuals with disabilities.

 Clare Wuellner